 The strength of our student cohort is in its diversity - matched by our commitment as a university to providing opportunity:

-- Around 40% come from within 25 miles of the university
+- Over 50% come from within 30 miles of the university

-- In 2019/20, 1,300 new students were enrolled from low participation neighbourhoods - the most of any higher education provider in the country
+- In 2020/21, 1,330 new students were enrolled from low participation neighbourhoods - the most of any higher education provider in the country.

 Our committed staff provide award-winning teaching and student support for our diverse population of students.
-We were named University of the Year for Teaching Quality by The Times and Sunday Times Good University Guide 2020.
+We were awarded Gold in the 2023 Teaching Excellence Framework, which recognised our outstanding support for student success both during and after their studies.